What Is Forex Trading and How Does It Work?

 By trading CFDs, you have the ability to go:

 - Long (buy), if you believe that the price will increase.
 For example, you might think that the EUR/USD will rise, so you place a buy order.
-If the price of EUR/USD goes up, you earn the difference between your entry point and your closing price.
+If the price of EUR/USD goes up, you profit from the difference between your entry and exit prices.
 If the price goes down, you lose the difference.

 - Short (sell), if you believe that the price will decrease.
 For example, you might think that the EUR/USD will drop in price, so you place a sell order.
 If the price drops, you would earn the difference between your entry point and your closing price.
 But if the price rises, you would take a loss.